Nonreciprocal heat transport in the Kitaev chiral spin liquid: Introduction

 Several transport phenomena have been explored in the Kitaev chiral spin liquid.
 The itinerant Majorana fermions in the bulk act as carriers of spin~\cite{Minakawa2020, Nasu2020, Taguchi2021, Taguchi2022} and heat~\cite{Nasu2017, Pidatella2019}.
 Recently, the nonreciprocal heat transport in the Kitaev spin liquid by applying the staggard magnetic fields is discussed~\cite{Nakazawa2022}.
 Additionally, it has been suggested that the itinerant Majorana fermions at the edge play an important role in the spin current~\cite{Takikawa2022}.
-However, the nonreciprocal heat transport for the case with the open edge is still unclear, where the non-dissipative heat careers exist.
+However, the nonreciprocal heat transport for the case with the open edge is still unclear, where the non-dissipative heat current exist and the inversion symmetry is broken.
+Also, the Dzyaloshinskii-Moriya interaction (DMI)~\cite{Dzyaloshinsky1958,Moriya1960}, which is induced by the broken inversion symmetry, has a significant impact in the Kitaev honeycomb model~\cite{GangChen2019, Raiko2020, Jang2021, Furuya2024}.

 In this paper, we investigate the nonreciprocal heat current, which arises from chiral Majorana edge states, and can be manipulated by varying external magnetic fields.
 We conduct the calculation for the system which has the thermal gradient with consideration of the open edge [see Fig.~\ref{fig1}(a)].
 The unit cell is extended for the upper and lower sides to be the open boundaries, shown in Fig.~\ref{fig1}(b).
-We consider Dzyaloshinskii-Moriya interaction (DMI) at edges due to the broken inversion symmetry at open boundaries.
+We consider the DMI at edges due to the broken inversion symmetry at open boundaries.
 Thereby, asymmetric hoppings and asymmetric Majorana bands appear.
 The heat current is evaluated by using Boltzmann transport theory.
 As a result, we find that the nonreciprocal heat current depends on the direction of the magnetic fields.

 The organization of this paper is as follows.
 In Sec.~\ref{sec:Model}, we present the model and the basic formulation for the calculation of transport properties focusing on effects of chiral Majorana edge states.
 In Sec.~\ref{sec:Result}, we show the results of asymmetric band structures, heat currents and conductivities.
 We also discuss the relation between the nonreciprocal currents and the directions of magnetic fields.
 In Sec.~\ref{sec:Discussion}, we quantitatively estimate conductivities and thermal currents.
 The conclusion is given in Sec.~\ref{sec:Conclusion}.